PARENTAL RESPONSIBILITIES

 6. Maintaining an unlimited supply of treats, chips, sodas, or junk foods for your

-child's unlimited consumption.
+child's unlimited

 7. Replacing toys or other items that your child has lost or misplaced.